school-brainhack/school-brainhack.github.io/content/en/sites/polytechnique/index.md

 This site will be active from May 21st to June 14th, although the final project reports will be accepted until June 21st.

 ## Location
-2500 Chem. de Polytechnique, Montréal, QC H3T 1J4
+This course is orgnized by the [Neuropoly](https://neuro.polymtl.ca/) team at Polytechnique Montreal, under the supervision of Pr Eva Alonso Ortiz.
+The course will take place in room M-2110, in the Lassonde Lavillion, 2500 Chem. de Polytechnique, Montréal, QC H3T 1J4.

 ## Expertise
-spinal chord imaging, magnetic resonance imaging, magnetic resonance physics, quantitative imaging
+This site has expertise in magnetic resonance imaging, magnetic resonance physics, quantitative imaging, spinal cord imaging, and medical physics.

 ## Prerequisites
 Participants will need access to a computer, internet and to register to a number of online collaborative tools, such as discord and github.
 The installation of the necessary software will be covered during week 1.